 - Loan services fees

-- If you manage to pay off your mortgage faster, you may have to pay early repayment fees.
+- Early repayment fees if you manage to pay off your mortgage faster

-Some banks may waiver fees and charges, so talk to your mortgage broker to see if you can get some of the fees and charges waived.
+Some banks may waive fees and charges, so talk to your mortgage broker to see if you can get some of the fees and charges waived.

 Consolidating your debts into your home loan has many advantages, including: